 This 2.4 GHz bug is just one of many eavesdropping devices, GPS trackers and spy cameras flooding the market these days.
-Corporations valuing information security and privacy need to be especially alert.
+Corporations that value information security and privacy need to be especially alert.

-These surveillance devices are not sophisticated, but they are very effective.
-Worse, they are readily available to anyone with a credit card and internet access.
+These surveillance devices may not be sophisticated, but they are very effective.
+Worse, they are readily available to anyone with a credit card and an internet connection.
 Most are so inexpensive they are considered “toss-away” — use once, don’t retrieve — perfect for short-term, low-risk use.

 Let’s examine the 2.4 GHz bug ad…

 It comes semi-assembled.
 Total cost for one transmitter, one receiver, plus shipping: $9.33.
-Just add batteries and an audio amplifier on the receiving side; you now have a spread-spectrum, encrypted, Wi-Fi bug.
+Just add batteries and an audio amplifier on the receiving side, and you now have a spread-spectrum, encrypted, Wi-Fi bug.
 Here is how the seller describes their product…

-A few years ago this would have been considered science fiction, or a very expensive government spy gadget.
+A few years ago, this would have been considered science fiction or a very expensive government surveillance gadget.
 Today, it is the price of a Venti Latte and a breakfast sandwich.

 Building a Test Bug…

 In our test, we didn’t try to be covert.
 We just slapped it on the back of a AAA battery pack.
-Still, it was very small and could be easily hidden.
+Furthermore, the bug was very small and could be easily hidden.

 A – Enlarged View